pipprojects/sugarapiv4/README.md

 -----------------
-This library contains code from the Python webservices library https://github.com/gddc/python_webservices_library realeased under the BSD license - see LICENSE.txt
+This library contains code from the Python webservices library https://github.com/gddc/python_webservices_library released under the BSD license - see LICENSE.txt

 Usage
 -----